 Skip to Content

-If you know anything about pests, you’ll also want to know how to get rid of drain flies in an RV immediately upon discovering them.
+If you know anything about pests and how annoying they can be, you’re going to want to know how to get rid of drain flies in your RV immediately upon discovering them.
 The day you learn that you’ve got an issue with drain flies is the day to get rid of them before things get out of hand.
+In this post, we share information on how to get rid of drain flies AND how to keep them from coming back.

 What Are Drain Flies?

+Drain flies are small black insects that breed in moist organic matter, such as decaying food or sewage.
+They prefer damp habitats and live in drains, sewers, septic systems, and shallow water.
 Technically referred to as Psychodidae, they’re also known as sink flies, or sewer flies, among other names.
-They can infest your RV’s drains, sinks, showers, and toilets, and can not only become a troubling nuisance in your RV but could potentially create a health hazard.
+They can infest your RV’s drains, sinks, showers, and toilets, and can not only become a troubling nuisance in your RV, but could potentially create a health hazard.

 Contrary to some confusion, drain flies are not fruit flies.
 You can tell the difference between drain flies and fruit flies because drain/sewer flies look more like small moths, while fruit flies have reddish heads and transparent wings.
+Adult drain flies are about 1/6 of an inch long and are generally black, gray, or brown.
+Their fuzzy wings are wider than their bodies, so they may appear heart-shaped when resting.

 Close-up photo of a drain fly also known as a sewer fly